What Is Constipation?

 - There may be a bad taste in the mouth, bad breath, abdominal bloating, decreased appetite, lethargy and, for some, the inability to function normally.

-There are many triggers that can cause the symptoms of constipation and they can include:
+There are many triggers that can cause constipation and associated symptoms which can include:

 - Lack of fluids